 Poison Hemlock in the North Meadow (Center)

-Poison hemlock – Conium maculatum is present in a few places north of the compost area.
+Poison hemlock – Conium maculatum is present in a few places north of the garden.
 This plant is highly poisonous and should be avoided.
 Pierce County Noxious Weed Control Board is helping with eradication.
-The hemlock has been sprayed once this year and the UP School District has has mowed the area.
-We will continue to monitor and manage this species as seeds can be dormant for ~5 years.
+We will continue to monitor and manage this species as seeds can be dormant for > 10 years.
 Children and pets should avoid the north meadow.